AWS

 5 minute read

-After a short break, I decided to take an item off the project list.
+TL; DR After a short break, I decided to take an item off the project list.
 DNS is a rich source of inspiration for me - and so I elected for a quick win in the form of serverless DNS records backup.
 The goal of which is to backup my DNS zone contents, via functions as a service (FaaS) and storage as a service (object or database).
+You can find all the associated code for this on my GitHub page.